-- 1. Approve the interim HRA budget proposals for 2024/25 (shown at Appendix 2) for consultation including a proposed rent increase of 7.7% and changes to other rents and charges as detailed within the report - 2.
-Approve the proposed HRA capital programme for consultation as shown at Appendix 3 and the detailed capital programme in Appendix 4 - 3.
-Note the revised HRA forecast for 2023/24 - 4.
-Delegate authority to the Executive Director Finance, Assets and Regeneration, in consultation with the Cabinet Member for Finance and Assets, to determine and approve any additional material that may be needed to support the presentation of the interim budget proposals for consultation - 5.
-Seek consultation responses by 31st January 2024
+- 1. Approve the final HRA budget proposals (shown at Appendix 2) - 2.
+Approve a rent increase of 7.7% for social rent homes, affordable rent homes and shared ownership homes and changes to other rents and charges as detailed within the report - 3.
+Approve the HRA capital programme as shown at Appendix 3 and the detailed capital programme at Appendix 4 - 4.
+Approve the HRA's Asset Management Plan (AMP) to 2028 at Appendix 5 - 5.
+Note the revised HRA forecast for 2023/24